university-of-york/grunt-makedocs/README.md

 > Create documentation for your design patterns whilst keeping your components completely separate.
 It uses Markdown for the page content and Mustache for the templates.

-> N.B.
-Tests have not been set up for this plugin yet.
-> It is a new plugin that is still being tweaked.
-Use it at your own risk.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`